Wedding Vow Examples & Tips for Writing Your Own

 "Finally, let us take the seventh step and be true companions and remain lifelong partners by this wedlock."

-Traditionally, Muslim wedding ceremonies, known as Nikkah, don't include an exchanging of wedding vows.
+Traditionally, a Muslim wedding ceremony, known as a Nikkah, doesn’t include an exchange of wedding vows.
 As an alternative, the Imam usually hosts a short sermon and blessing where they give their consent to marry.

-However, with many Muslim weddings varying from culture to culture, and some couples opting for fusion ceremonies, some do include vows.
-Muslim wedding ceremonies which do include an exchanging of wedding vows typically follow the below format.
+However, with modern Muslim weddings varying from culture to culture, and some couples opting for fusion ceremonies, some do include vows.
+Muslim wedding ceremonies which do include an exchange of wedding vows typically follow the below format:

 "I, [Name], offer you myself in marriage in accordance with the instructions of the Holy Quran and the Holy Prophet, peace and blessing be upon him.
 I pledge, in honesty and with sincerity, to be for you an obedient and faithful wife.